Cooking the Ultralight Way

 Solid fuel stoves: A common brand name is Esbit.
 Each solid fuel tab burns for about 10 minutes.
 Usually enough time to boil water.
 In warmer temperatures they work just fine.
 In colder temperatures their performance is also diminished.
 They pack well and can be blown out and saved for later.
 Esbits are flammable but can be shipped by ground.

 Butane Gas Stoves: If you are a backpacker who likes to cook and simmer your outdoor concoctions then a gas stove is the way to go.
-At 2.7 oz. the Vargo Jet-Ti Stove is an example of a lightweight efficient stove that works with most of the screw-on type canisters.
 They put out a lot of heat and have the ability to regulate the flame so you can simmer your food.
 They also have diminished output in colder weather.
 A trick is to sleep with the canister in your sleeping bag and in the morning the fuel is warm and the stove will work well.